Skip to main content

 Dr Charlotte Woodhead

-Dr Charlotte Woodhead (she/her) is a Lecturer in Society and Mental Health, within the Marginalised Communities programme at CSMH.
-She is a co-Principle Investigator for the HSE Collective, leads the STEP study, and also co-leads work within the CONNECT study, TIDES study and the HIRG.
+Dr Charlotte Woodhead (she/her) was a Lecturer in Society and Mental Health, within the Marginalised Communities programme at CSMH.
+She was a co-Principle Investigator for the HSE Collective, leads the STEP study, and also co-leads work within the CONNECT study, TIDES study and the HIRG.
 As a mixed methods researcher, Charlotte's interests are in understanding social/structural determinants of mental ill health; how and when people’s mental health is influenced by the social world; and where intervening might have the most positive influence.
 Charlotte is also interested in increasing equity of access to, mental health support for young adults, LGBTQ+, low income and racial and ethnic minority groups.
-She is Sanchika’s secondary PhD supervisor.
+She was Sanchika’s secondary PhD supervisor.

 Nathan Stanley